Love Basingstoke Logo

 Days out as a couple

 Treat yourself and a loved one to a day out in and around Basingstoke.
 There’s plenty to do and see together.
+We’ve put together some suggestions based on how much time you might have.

 Head to Bombay Sapphire at the historic Laverstoke Mill and discover how they make their famous gin on a tour of the distillery.
 Take in the sights of the magnificent glasshouses and the River Test, one of the purest chalk streams in England.